It’s Not a Visa—but U.S. Citizens Will Need to Register and Pay a Fee to Travel to Europe in 2024

 “An ETIAS travel authorization does not reintroduce visa-like obligations,” it continues.
 “There is no need to go to a consulate to make an application, no biometric data is collected and significantly less information is gathered than during a visa application procedure.”

 Initially meant to come into effect on January 1, 2021, the ETIAS was first delayed until January 1, 2023.
-It is now slated to enter into operation in 2024, due to delays in the anticipated adoption of the ETIAS Regulation plus the fact that ETIAS is being developed closely with the Entry/Exit System (EES), which is now scheduled to launch in May 2023, according to the European Commission.
+It is now slated to enter into operation in 2024, due to delays in the anticipated adoption of the ETIAS regulation plus the fact that ETIAS is being developed closely with the Entry/Exit System (EES), which was scheduled to launch in May 2023, but it has been pushed back until at least the end of 2023 and possibly into mid-2024.
 The EES is the electronic system that keeps track of visitors as they cross borders, and it is a precondition for ETIAS to enter into operation.

 Once ETIAS goes into effect in 2024, a transitional period of six months will follow.
-During that time frame, the countries requiring the travel authorization will have to inform passengers of the new regulations.
-Passengers will still be allowed to cross borders during that six-month period without the ETIAS.
+During that time frame, the countries requiring the travel authorization will have to inform travelers of the new regulations.
+They will still be allowed to cross borders during that six-month period without the ETIAS.
 The six-month transitional period will be followed by a grace period, the length of which has not yet been determined.
-During the grace period, the ETIAS requirement will apply unless it’s a passenger’s first time entering Europe since the end of the transitional period.
+During the grace period, the ETIAS requirement will apply unless it’s a traveler’s first time entering Europe since the end of the transitional period.

 This article was originally published in 2019.
-It was most recently updated on March 3, 2023, to reflect current information.
+It was most recently updated on August 15, 2023, to include current information.